iDocuments Expenses User Guide

 You can choose an expense to drill down to header and line details.
 For each expense, you'll see these tabs:

-• Mileage – Summary of mileage-type expenses for the expense period
+• Mileage – Summary of mileage-type expenses for the expense.

-• Entertainment – Summary of the entertainment-type expenses for the expense period
+• Entertainment – Summary of the entertainment-type expenses for the expense.

 Previous